 Probably, the easiest and most well known example of strip folding is the Lucky Star.
 It is also called Chinese lucky star, dream star, wishing star, or simply origami star.
 When they are made in a variety of colors and arranged in layers, or set in clear glass bowls, they are visually stunning.

 You can thread them into earrings & necklaces or use them as decorative packing peanuts.
 Lucky Stars can be strung together to make garland or serve as a beaded curtain of stars.
 A jar of lucky stars can be used as a guessing game similar to guessing the number of jelly beans in a jar.
-Many people, especially children, have been known to sit and fold hundreds of them.
-Indeed, making lucky stars can be quite addictive as shown here.
+Many people, especially children, have been known to sit and fold hundreds of them: it can be a meditative process.

 Though not as popular, a similar method of strip folding can be used to make Lucky Hearts (see below).